mkysoft/osticket-kanboard-integration/README.md

 **Installation**
 1. Make improvement on osTicket for API.
 2. Copy osticket-to-kanboard.php script to your server.
+3. Change configuration parameters in osticket-to-kanboard.php file.
-3. Add cron for scheduling.
+4. Add cron for scheduling.

 _For adding cron:_